-• visit our website, tax.illinois.gov, or
+- visit tax.illinois.gov, for information about ACH credit, - pay using mytax.illinois.gov, or - mail Form IL-1120-ST-V, Payment Voucher for Small Business Corporation Replacement Tax, using the address on the form.

-• mail Form IL-1120-ST-V, Payment Voucher for Small Business Corporation Replacement Tax, using the address on the form.
 If an unpaid liability is disclosed when you file your return, then you may owe penalty and interest charges in addition to the tax.
 See the "What are the penalties and interest?" section below.
 An extension of time to file your Form IL-1120-ST is not an extension of time for payment of Illinois tax.